Brem-OT

 Intermodal Connections

-In addition to direct access to key European highways, Rail Terminal Bremerhaven has six rail tracks with a loading length of approx. 760 m for container handling, measured from the beginning of the 1st loading position to the buffer stop.
+In addition to direct access to key European highways, Rail Terminal Bremerhaven has six rail tracks – with a loading length of approximately 760 m – for container handling.
 The transshipment takes place through four container loading bridges.

 Authorised Economic Operator Status